eslint-stylistic/eslint-stylistic/docs/packages/js.md

 Credits to all contributors who have committed to the original rules.

 ::: tip
-Recommended to use [`@stylistic/eslint-plugin`](/packages/default), which support both JavaScript and TypeScript rules automatically, without the need to manually overrides.
+We recommend using [`@stylistic/eslint-plugin`](/packages/default) as it includes the rules for both JavaScript and TypeScript
 :::

 ## Install